-A minimum 225-foot long double-barrel reinforced concrete box culvert (RCBC) would be required at the drainage channel.
+A minimum 225-foot double-barrel RCBC would be required at the drainage channel.
 The overpass structure span length is consistent with the 2006 DCR.
 The construction cost estimate for the DDI is approximately \$28.9 million.
 The cost estimate includes work along 67th Avenue within ADOT right-of-way and work along SR 303L in the immediate vicinity of the TI.
 A detailed estimate is included in Appendix B.